Annual Governance Statement 2019

 - Monitored Sports Premium expenditure, ensuring all children have access to an enriched and varied sports provision.

 - Reviewed and agreed statutory policies, ensuring the school operates to clear, fair and safe guidelines.

 The work of the Governing Body is recorded in approved minutes which are available to view on request.

-- Continue to monitor and review the impact of the 2 year old nursery provision.
+- Continue to embed and extend the 2 year old nursery provision, including staff development.